MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 - **Operator** If an operator is already set up, the option is automatically mapped to key 0, but can also be deleted or reassigned to a different key.
 The caller who selects this option is sent to the designated Operator.
 If Operator isn't set to any key, the voice command "Operator" is also disabled.
 - **Person in organization** can be an Online user or a user hosted on-premises using Skype for Business Server.
 The user must have a Phone System license that is enabled for Enterprise Voice or assigned Calling Plans in Office 365.
 Search for the person in the **Search by name** field.

-- **Voice App** Select an auto attendant or call queue that has already been set up.
+- **Voice app** Select an auto attendant or call queue that has already been set up.
 You search for the auto attendant or call queue by the name of the resource account associated with the application.

 - **Voicemail** Select the Office 365 Group that contains the users in your organization that need to access voicemail received by this auto attendant.
 Voicemail messages are sent to the Office 365 group you specified.
 To access voicemail messages, members of the group can open them by navigating to the group in Outlook.